edutb/LeetCode-Weekly-Contest-406/README.md

 # LeetCode Weekly Contest 406.

 This repository contains my solutions to the problems from [LeetCode Weekly Contest 406](https://leetcode.com/contest/weekly-contest-406/).
 Each solution is implemented in C++.
-Below, you will find a description with the topic of each problem..
+Below, you will find a description with the topic of each problem.

 ## Problem 3216.
 Lexicographically Smallest String After a Swap